 Our investment activities are managed by our investment adviser, MCC Advisors.
 MCC Advisors is an affiliate of Medley and has offices in New York and San Francisco.
 MCC Advisors is responsible for sourcing investment opportunities, conducting industry research, performing diligence on potential investments, structuring our investments and monitoring our portfolio companies on an ongoing basis.
-MCC Advisors' team draws on its expertise in lending to predominantly privately-held borrowers in a range of sectors, including industrials and transportation, energy and natural resources, financials and real estate.
+MCC Advisors' team draws on its expertise in lending to predominantly privately-held borrowers in a range of sectors, including industrials, transportation, energy and natural resources, financials and real estate.
 In addition, MCC Advisors seeks to diversify our portfolio of loans by company type, asset type, transaction size, industry and geography.

-The members of our management, Brook Taube, Seth Taube and Andrew Fentress, also serve as the principals of MCC Advisors ("Principals") and have worked together for the past nine years, during which time they have focused on implementing their private debt strategy.
-A diversified portfolio of secured private debt investments combined with rigorous asset management have allowed Medley, which the Principals of the Adviser manage and operate, to successfully navigate the challenging market that began in 2007.
+The members of our management, Brook Taube, Seth Taube and Andrew Fentress, also serve as the principals of MCC Advisors ("Principals") and have worked together for the past ten years, during which time they have focused on implementing their private debt strategy.
 We believe that MCC Advisors' disciplined and consistent approach to origination, portfolio construction and risk management should allow it to continue to achieve compelling risk-adjusted returns for Medley Capital.